 1. Early Warning Signs of Caregiver Burnout

 There are certain signs which can signal the onset of burnout.
 Being aware of these signs can reduce the chances of total burnout.
-Here are a few early signs which you as a caregiver should learn to pick as early indications of impending burnout.
+Here are a few early signs that you as a caregiver should learn to pick as early indications of impending burnout.

 - Anxiousness – You may start feeling anxious about everything and develop doubts about your ability to care for your client although you are a trained and skilled professional.